firebase/functions-samples/coupon-on-purchase/README.md

-# Send a coupon via FCM when there is a crash
+# Send a coupon via FCM to users who have completed a purchase

-This sample shows how to send a coupon to your users if a crash has been detected though Firebase analytics.
+This sample shows how to send a coupon to your users who have just purchased something.
+For instance: 10% off on your next purchase!

 ## Functions Code